princegupta0701/Zephyr-Internship-Project/README.md

 - **Database:** All The Important Credentials and Data of the users are stored in a secured database with proper Password Hashing Methods to help prevent UnAuthorised person from getting access to any passwords.

+# FUTURE SCOPE:

+** Steady improvement in innovation has prompted a fast development of the evaluation business.
+Large numbers of the training organizations and colleges are building up their interest in web tests through online examination application for their understudies rather than pen and paper­based test.
+It demonstrates that online examination application software is the future of evaluation techniques.
+I have made an online examination framework, and we will be dealing with it in the future and will make a great deal of improvement like-

+- **Adding the screen-sharing & live camera feature to enhance the security and prevent any kind of suspicious activities.**

+- **Voice acknowledgment.**

+- **Implementation on cloud based Database server.**

+- **Fingerprint validation.**

+- **Facial recognition acknowledgment.**

 # Feedback Regarding This Project 😇

 ## If you have any feedback or Query Related To This Project, Please reach out to Me at mailto:royp13247@gmail.com